 Accessibility for Web Design – Lynda.com video that includes practical accessibility techniques to ensure your web designs can be viewed and used by everyone.

-Foundations of UX Accessibility – Lynda.com video that provides information about incorporating accessibility into your design process and making your web projects more accessible to all users.
+UX Foundations: Accessibility – Lynda.com video that provides information about incorporating accessibility into your design process and making your web projects more accessible to all users.

 Creating Accessible PDF’s – Lynda.com video that demonstrates how to create an accessible PDF file with Acrobat DC, InDesign and Microsoft.